Covered Jar

 On Display

-Covered Jar.
+Covered Jar (vetro a retortoli).
 Colorless, with opaque white filigrana ribbons and threads.
 Blown, mold-blown; tooled, gilded wooden knop.
 Jar. (a) Bulbous ovoid body with curved sides tapering toward bottom, and with flaring, fire-polished rim, is separated by knob from pedestal foot with rim strengthened by applied ribbon of colorless glass; on bowl, pairs of vertical opaque white vetro a fili canes alternating with opaque white vetro a retorti canes; on foot, same decoration, but slightly swirled; bowl is vertically and horizontally gadrooned, forming bosslike pattern. (b) Set in, three-domed, scalelike cover; vertical gadroons with same cane decoration.

 Arthur Churchill (Glass) Ltd., Source